Visual Communication provides an international forum for the growing body of work in numerous interrelated disciplines.

-Visual Communication will publish three kinds of papers:
+Visual Communication will publish four kinds of papers:

-(1) Research papers which advance theory and method in one or more of the following areas (maximum 8000 words)
+(1) Research papers which advance theory, method, and empirical analysis in one or more of the following areas (maximum 8000 words):

-· The use of these languages and technologies in visual and multimodal genres, texts, communicative events and artefacts in a range of social contexts, including, but not restricted to, education, media, health, science, government and business contexts.
+· The use of these resources and technologies in visual and multimodal genres, texts, communicative events, artefacts, and performances, including but not restricted to, education, media, health, science, organizations, and personal contexts.

 (2) Reflective papers by practitioners of visual communication which document current and emerging practices and trends in all areas of visual communication, whether from a critical perspective or with a view to exploring the expansion of the resources of visual communication and their uses (maximum 4000 words)